reuse-ay/maxGraph/packages/website/docs/demo-and-examples.md

 - the [js-example-without-defaults](https://github.com/maxGraph/maxGraph/tree/main/packages/js-example-without-defaults) project/application demonstrates how to not use defaults plugins and style defaults (shapes, perimeters, ...).
 It is a vanilla JavaScript application built by [Webpack](https://webpack.js.org/).

 ## Framework Integration and Bundlers
-- the [maxgraph-integration-examples](https://github.com/maxGraph/maxgraph-integration-examples) repository which shows how to integrate `maxGraph` with different frameworks and build tools.
+- the [maxgraph-integration-examples](https://github.com/maxGraph/maxgraph-integration-examples) repository shows how to integrate `maxGraph` with different frameworks and build tools.

 [//]: # (END OF 'extract of <rootdir>/README.md')